Looking for a tasty shrimp recipe to make on the grill this week? Try this recipe for grilled cilantro lime shrimp kebabs.

 - 4 baby peppers, cut into chunks

-- 2 tsp olive oil
+- 2 teaspoons olive oil

-- 1 tsp kosher salt
+- 1 teaspoon kosher salt

-- pinch of cracked black pepper
+- Pinch of cracked black pepper

-- 1 tsp ground cumin
+- 1 teaspoon ground cumin

-- 2 tbsp chopped fresh cilantro, divided
+- 2 tablespoons chopped fresh cilantro, divided

-- 6 bamboo skewers soaked in water 1 hour
+- 6 bamboo skewers, soaked in water 1 hour

-- 1 lime cut into 4 wedges
+- 1 lime, cut into 4 wedges

 Instructions